lamhonn/SalesTracker/README.md

-# Fi-Tech Full-stack Course Final Project: Timelogger
+# Fi-Tech Full-stack Course Final Project: Timelogger (Honn Lam)
 This is a final project for FiTech Software Development: Full-stack course.
 The app is a simple workhour logger, where you can log your worktime done.
 Demonstration video: https://youtu.be/w9Kqgwj0fJM